Sudhi3276/Code_Root_AI-/README.md

 pip install -r requirements.txt

-▶️ How to Run CodeRoot AI
+<h2>▶️ How to Run CodeRoot AI</h2>

-Start the program:
+Run the main script:

 python main.py

-You will be prompted to paste your code snippet, and CodeRoot AI will generate a detailed explanation using CodeLlama.
+Paste your code snippet, and CodeRoot AI will generate a clean, structured explanation using CodeLlama.